The Importance of IVR Phone System and On Hold Voice Over

 You want the voice actor to be able resonate with your audience on a personal level because their voice needs to build trust and manage expectations for callers on the line.

 Think of several adjectives that describe your tone, attitude, and disposition.
 After all, the voice you choose will be an extension of your team.
-You’ll want the recorded voice on the IVR phone system to resemble the way that your customer service team speaks.
+You’ll want the recorded voice on the IVR phone and on hold system to resemble the way that your customer service team speaks.

 Auditioning vocal talent by having them read a portion of your script is one of the best ways to figure out who would best serve as your telephony voice.
 There’s nothing like hearing someone say your organization’s name and invite your customers into conversation.
 You can learn a lot by listening to samples, and, in doing so, may finally find your voice.